Krikichan/reimagined-psalm-tree/simp/README.rst

-Bluetooth Cross Update
+Test Programm For the SIMP Lib
 ###########

 Overview
 ********

-Allows the Alternative Setup to Update itself via a Bluetooth Connection
+Allows two Nordic Chips to Exchange Commands and Data via UART Capabilty for CRC Checking

 Building and Running
 ********************

-This application can be built and executed on a nRF52 with BT enabled
+This application can be built and executed on all Nordic DK that have a Functioning UART Module